 Regardless of where you live, whether in earthquake country of not, for your own safety and survival, your best insurance is to practice the drop, hold and cover and to prepare you home using some of the tips shown above.
 The moment to start is now.

-Bargain Bin: Here are links to some of the items mentioned in this article.
+Here are some of the items mentioned in this article.
 I own all of them and know with certainty they are good products to have onhand as part of my preps.

 On Duty Emergency Gas & Water Shutoff 4-n-1 Tool for Earthquakes, Hurricanes, Fires, Floods, Disasters, and Emergencies: The gas shutoff part does not work as well as a crescent wrench on my propane valve but the rest of the tool is very handy.
 I especially like the part that will turn the water off at the meter that is located at the street.
 This is the same tool that is issued to members of CERT.